-Hydropower dominated renewable energy generation capacity in 2012, and accounted for majority of the market share.
-The U.S., China, Brazil, Russia and Canada dominated overall hydro capacity.
-Resource discovery to commercial development of geothermal power projects is a time intensive process.
+Hydropower dominated renewable energy generation capacity in 2012 and accounted for the majority of the market share.
+The U.S., China, Brazil, Russia, and Canada dominated overall hydro capacity.
+Resource discovery to the commercial development of geothermal power projects is a time-intensive process.
 As a result, companies operating in this sector fund the work required for this process, which is a difficult task due to tight capital and policy uncertainties in some countries.

 This research report analyzes various factors which have been driving and inhibiting the global power generation market in the past.
-In addition, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for market forecast.
+Besides, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for the market forecast.
 The report also showcases the opportunities available in the market which may act as future drivers for the market.